LongSoft/UEFITool/README.md

 ## Derived projects

-There are some other projects that are using UEFITool's engine:
+There are some other projects that use UEFITool's engine:
 * UEFIExtract, which uses ffsParser to parse supplied firmware image into a tree structure and dumps the parsed structure recursively on the FS.
 Jethro Berkman's [tree](https://github.com/jethrogb/uefireverse) utility can be used to work with the exctracted tree.
 * [OZMTool](https://github.com/tuxuser/UEFITool/tree/OZM/OZMTool), which uses UEFITool's engine to perform various Hackintosh-related firmware modifications.